-Item Circumstance relating to therapeutic goods Person subject to requirements more steps in the manufacture of the goods has been carried out by a manufacturer while the manufacturer did not hold a licence that was in force included in the Register 6A.
+Item Circumstance relating to therapeutic goods Person subject to requirements 6.
+The goods are supplied while they are registered goods or listed goods, but one or more steps in the manufacture of the goods has been carried out by a manufacturer while the manufacturer did not hold a licence that was in force The person in relation to whom the goods are included in the Register 6A.
 The registration or listing of the goods has been suspended under this Part The person in relation to whom the goods were included in the Register 7.
 The registration or listing of the goods has been cancelled under this Part The person in relation to whom the goods were included in the Register 8.
 The goods are counterfeit (within the meaning of section 42E) The person supplying the goods

-- (2) The requirements may be one or more of the following: - (a) to take specified steps, in the specified manner and within such reasonable period as is specified, to recall therapeutic goods that have been distributed; - (b) to inform the public or a specified class of persons, in the specified manner and within such reasonable period as is specified, to the effect that the circumstances referred to in paragraph (1)(a) have occurred in relation to therapeutic goods; - (ba) to inform the public or a specified class of persons, in the specified manner and within such reasonable period as is specified, of specified information, or of information of a specified kind, relating to either or both of the following: - (i) therapeutic goods; - (ii) the circumstances referred to in paragraph (1)(a) in relation to therapeutic goods;
+(2) The requirements may be one or more of the following:

+- (a) to take specified steps, in the specified manner and within such reasonable period as is specified, to recall therapeutic goods that have been distributed; - (b) to inform the public or a specified class of persons, in the specified manner and within such reasonable period as is specified, to the effect that the circumstances referred to in paragraph (1)(a) have occurred in relation to therapeutic goods; - (ba) to inform the public or a specified class of persons, in the specified manner and within such reasonable period as is specified, of specified information, or of information of a specified kind, relating to either or both of the following: - (i) therapeutic goods; - (ii) the circumstances referred to in paragraph (1)(a) in relation to therapeutic goods;